 I create and program experiences of art, media, and design.
 Focusing on the relationship between technology and culture, I work to promote alternative spaces for public engagement and collaborative creation.

-As co-founder of Sonic Platforms, a sound-based media collective, I work to share and implement new applications of audiovisual technologies in the design of public art.
+As co-founder of Sonic Platforms [2014-2018], a sound-based media collective, I worked to share and implement new applications of audiovisual technologies in the design of public art.

 I hold a B.S. in Philosophy and a M.S. in Critical, Curatorial and Conceptual Practices in Architecture (CCCP) from Columbia University’s Graduate School of Architecture, Planning, and Preservation.
 For full CV, please click here.